apliteni/centos_provision/README.md

     license_key=LICENSE_KEY
     admin_login=ADMIN_LOGIN
     admin_password=ADMIN_PASSWORD
-    ssl_domains=DOMAIN1,DOMAIN2     # If you want to use Free SSL certs from Let's Encrypt
+    ssl_certificate=letsencrypt     # If you want to use Free SSL certs from Let's Encrypt ssl_domains=DOMAIN1,DOMAIN2     # Also you need at least one domain for your server

 Run